What is Regenerative Medicine?

 Stem Cell Therapy is considered a “natural” treatment so, unfortunately, insurance does not cover Stem Cell Therapy at this time.

-Stem Cells Injections start at $4,250 for 10 Million Mesenchymal Stem Cells.
-If your issue is an arthritic joint, then think 10 Million cells per joint.
+Stem Cells Injections start at $4,250 per injection.
+If your issue is an arthritic joint, then think 1 injection per joint.
 If you’re issue is more of an inflammatory issue, how many stem cells you need depends on a wide variety of factors.

 Our price structure is as follows: